intake24/intake24/apps/docs/admin/user/profile.md

 Multi-factor authentication can be set up by adding at least one authentication method and then enabling the multi-factor authentication toggle.

-To set up your multi-factor authentication, please log into the admin tool, then click on `Profile` at the top right of the screen.
+To set up your multi-factor authentication, log into the admin tool, then click on `Profile` at the top right of the screen.
 Scroll down to the `Multi-factor authentication` section then click on `Add Device`.
 From there you can select and set up your preferred method.

 Once you have set up your device, you will be able to select the ‘Enable multi-factor authentication’ setting under your Profile page.”